-1. Notice of Privacy Practices
+1. Notice of privacy practices

-Providers that are covered under HIPAA and that have a direct treatment relationship with the patient should provide patients with a notice of privacy practices that explains the patient's privacy rights and the process the patient should follow to exercise those rights.
+Providers that are covered under HIPAA and that have a direct treatment relationship with the patient must provide patients with a notice of privacy practices that explains the patient's privacy rights and the process the patient must follow to exercise those rights.
 The Provider should obtain a written acknowledgment that the patient received the notice of privacy practices.

-2. Requests for Restrictions on Uses and Disclosures of PHI
+2. Requests for restrictions on uses and disclosures of PHI

 Patients may request that a health care Provider restrict its uses and disclosures of PHI.
-The Provider is not required to agree to any such request for restrictions.
+The Provider is not required to agree to any such request for restrictions, except for a request not to report or disclose their information to health insurers if the Patient has paid for the services in full.

-3. Requests for Confidential Communications
+3. Requests for confidential communications